Shauryasoni262/Shauryasoni262.github.io/README.md

 The Love App is a beautifully designed, fully responsive website built with **HTML**, **CSS**, **JavaScript**, **GSAP**, **LocomotiveScroll**, and **ScrollTrigger**.
 It showcases a modern, elegant interface with smooth scrolling effects, animations, and a responsive layout that adapts seamlessly across all devices.

 The app is fully coded from scratch, ensuring a unique and personalized design.
-The website features interactive elements powered by **GSAP** and scroll effects using **LocomotiveScroll** and **ScrollTrigger**, creating a smooth and engaging user experience.
+The website features interactive elements powered by **GSAP** and scroll effects using **LocomotiveScroll** and **ScrollTrigger**, creating a smooth and engaging user experiences.

 ---